HTTP Authentication

 No authentication header provided

-• Ensure your MCP client configuration includes the Authorization header
+• Ensure your MCP client configuration includes the correct authentication header (default: Authorization; or the custom header if NEO4J_HTTP_AUTH_HEADER_NAME is set)

 Connection refused / Cannot reach server